umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/Baselines/index.md

 ![Basleine workflow](images/baseline-workflow.gif)

-In this article you'll find a guide on how to create Baseline Child projects.

 For some more in-depth information have a look at these articles:

 * ### [High-level Overview](High-level-overview/)
 * ### [Pushing upgrades to a Child Project](Upgrading-Child-Projects/)
 * ### [Handling configuration files](Configuration-files/)
 * ### [Baseline merge conflicts](Baseline-Merge-Conflicts/)

+Below you'll find a guide on how to create and setup Baseline Child projects.

 ## Creating a Child project